dmidlo/histdata.com-tools/README.md

 the declared paths and Commitizen message, runs targeted `git add`, commits, checks push readiness, pushes to the expected upstream, runs closure gates, closes the issue, and writes bounded execution evidence plus full ignored logs.
+`--open-issue-audit` is the non-mutating whole-queue triage mode: it reads the live open GitHub issue set, local branch/upstream/worktree state, bounded source signals, and recent issue context, then classifies and ranks the next suggested action in compact human output or stable JSON.
 Add `--pre-mutation-gates` to run the same closure gate battery before the first `git add`; the workflow blocks staging, commit, and push if those gates fail or rewrite files, and records the result separately from the post-push closure